Ashi-00/Redis_Assignment_Node1/README.md

 # Redis_Assignment_Node1

 ### INSTRUCTIONS TO EXECUTE
 On the Terminal, execute:-
-npm-start
+npm i